bobbyfuller48/Projects/Tidying_Smartphone_Data/README.md

 # Tidying_Smartphone_Data

-This repository contains 'tidyData.R',a file containing code that reads data from several files, cleans the data, and stores it in a single data table - 'tidyDataFrame.csv'.
+This repository contains 'tidyData.R', a file containing code that reads data from several files, cleans the data, and stores it in a single data table - 'tidyDataFrame.csv'.
 The data is obtained from the University of California, Irvine [Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
 A description of the data set and how it was obtained is found through the link above.
 To summarize, 30 participants performed six different activies (walking, walking upstairs, walking downstairs, sitting, standing, and lying down) while wearing a smartphone (Samsung Galaxy S II) on their waists.
 The participants were randomly separated into two groups - a test set group and a training set group.
 The participants smart phones were used to make a series of measurements using each phone's embedded accelerometer and gyroscope.
 In it's raw form, the data was stored in the following files: